amdsoo/Fractal-Trees/README.txt

-1/Go to Declaration and edit (for instance)
+1/Go to declaration.py and edit (for instance)
     # Track current Level Displayed
     level_max_display = 5

-2/Go to the classes(), you can edit all the parameter of the trees Here are the settings you want to edit /
+2/Go to the classes.py, you can edit all the parameter of the trees Here are the settings you want to edit /
 		#initial color of the trunk
 		# brown 105 , 75 , 55